BT-43

 The BT-43 was a Finnish fully tracked transport vehicle prototype, designed during the Second World War.
-It was developed from the Soviet-made BT-7 tank, which had been captured in large quantities during the Winter War and early Continuation War.
+It was developed from the Russian-made BT-7 tank.

 History

 In May 1943, a request was made for a fully tracked transport vehicle capable of carrying 20 men.
-It was decided to convert some obsolete BT series into BT-43 carriers.
-The prototype was not a great success and no further development took place.
-The BT-43 appeared clumsy and with a high profile.
-The turret was removed, and a wooden platform was located on the modified hull.
+It was decided to convert some obsolete BT series tanks into BT-43 carriers.The BT-43 appeared clumsy and with a high profile.
+The turret was removed, and a truck wooden platform was located on the modified hull, leaving this vehicle to transport ammunition tasks.The prototype was not a great success and no further development took place, with the prototype being scrapped in May 1945.